Justin-Ferwerda/discotify-full-stack/README.md

 [Sample .env](/Discotify/public/images/sampleEnv.png)

-There are two ways to set up this project locally.
-To get a local copy up and running follow one of these sets of instructions.
+The easiest way to get this project running locally is to utilize the Docker containerization I have done.

 [Installation using Docker](/DockerInstallation.md)